Go therefore and make disciples of all nations, baptising them in the name of the Father and of the Son and of the Holy Spirit …

 The birth of a baby is the happiest of events in any family.
 The Baptism (or Christening) is a happy event too, shared by all of us in the wider family of the Church.

-At Canongate Kirk, baptisms can take place either during the 10am Family Service or towards the end of the 11.15 am Parish Worship.
+At Canongate Kirk, baptisms take place during the 10.30am Sunday service.
 After some words of introduction, the parents are asked to stand and acknowledge “the duty of those who present their children for baptism to confess the faith wherein they are to be baptised and to promise to bring them up in that faith and in the way of Christ and his Church”.

 This is done by saying “I do” to these three questions: